 While Robotic Process Automation (RPA) and Artificial Intelligence (AI) have been on the rise for some time, the popularity of these software technologies accelerated rapidly during the pandemic as companies pivoted to automating work due to a rise in remote workers, growing demand, or budget cuts.

-In Deloitte’s first insight report on robotic process automation in the workplace, they found that only 13 percent of organizations reported plans to increase automation by investing in RPA.
+In Deloitte’s first insight report on robotic process automation in the workplace, they found that only 13 percent of organizations reported plans to increase automation by investing in RPA and AI.
 Just six years later, Deloitte’s survey shows that 74 percent of survey respondents are already implementing RPA and 45 percent are planning to implement AI in the next three years.
 Low-code technologies are on the rise too.
 In 2020, Deloitte reported 24 percent of respondents had already implemented low-code.
 In 2021, the figure rose to 40 percent.

 What does this mean for your organization?
 While some speculate that the rise of RPA and AI in the workplace could mean losing jobs to robots, the core intent of these technologies is to automate tasks so people can focus on the higher-value (and distinctly human) tasks of creating and delivering better products and services.